 The Autumn Budget is taking place on 27 October 2021 with Rishi Sunak setting out the Government’s spending and financial strategy.
 He is expected to outline a number of measures to balance the books after billions of emerging spending during the Covid-19 pandemic.

 From business rates changes to expected minimum wage rises and energy price reform, this is a Budget that has to balance optimism with pragmatism to help the UK economy continue to build back stronger in the years ahead.
-Here, Jamie Morrison and Melanie Hicks from HW Fisher’s tax team share their views on what the Chancellor should be prioritising in his statement.
+Here, Jamie Morrison from HW Fisher’s tax team shares his views on what the Chancellor should be prioritising in his statement.

 Remember the bigger picture